 Why are blood stains so tough?

 Blood stains are by definition an “organic stain,” and organic stains are caused by anything that contains proteins (feces, sweat, urine, etc).
-Proteins are the building blocks of life and pretty much everything else on this planet; this is what makes blood stains so difficult to remove, because proteins are chemically reactive and tend to bind to each other when they’re exposed to heat and/or certain chemicals.
+Proteins are the building blocks of life and pretty much everything else on this planet.
+Blood stains are difficult to remove because proteins are chemically reactive and tend to bind to each other when they’re exposed to heat and/or certain chemicals.

 - Don’t expose blood stains to heat or hot water.

 - Don’t pretreat clothing that should be dry cleaned.